Autism and Emotional Development of Children

 Range of Autistic Emotional Development

 Children since birth live with their parents.
 Their immediate environment is with their parents in a place they call home.
 Children, even those with autism disorders, have gained confidence, trust, and love for their parents and treat their family and home as their comfort zone.
 The biological and physiological needs of the children, as well as, their proximity with their parents allow the latter to share many experiences that influence and shape the development of the children.
-Because of this, parents are considered as the prime careers and educators of their children as well as the major providers of special, love, care, and attention that is normally given to autistic people (Braun, 1992).
+Because of this, parents are considered as the prime carers and educators of their children as well as the major providers of special, love, care, and attention that is normally given to autistic people (Braun, 1992).

 Professionals in early childhood work, on the other hand, have gained formal education and training about children and their development.
 They have been exposed to caring for children of varying ages, different behaviors, and schemes or learning patterns, and different orientations, beliefs, cultures, and social statuses.